mpho-shabalala/mpho-shabalala/README.md

 > Fully modular auth system using Node.js, Express, JWT, role access middleware, token blacklisting, and refresh logic.

 ### 🔌 [MongoDB database adapter API](https://github.com/mpho-shabalala/standalone-mongodb-adapter)
-> Modular extendable framework built to adapt in nodejs backend API, provides utility functions that can be used.
+> Modular extendable framework built to adapt in nodejs backend API, provides utility functions that can be used right away, furthermore you can extend it using the already curated framework structure.

 ### 🎵 Music Player App (In Progress)
 > A modular web-based music platform with genre filtering, playlist management, and server integration.